inform-us/requirements_specifications/rules/spo2.md

 ---
 # SPC CHARTS
 ## SpO2 -Daily percentage above, below, within SpO2 target
-Operational definition = of the patients who are on oxygen therapy and have had SpO2 targets set in EPIC, what proportion are above, below and within their SpO2 targets on a daily basis?
+Operational definition = of the patients who are on oxygen therapy and have had SpO2 targets set in ICU navigators in EPIC, what proportion are above, below and within their SpO2 targets on a daily basis?

 ### GROUP PATIENT HOURLY DATA INTO CALENDAR DAY
 1. Group patient (MRN/CSN) hourly data into a calendar day